-(b) If, with respect to an offense described in subdivision (e), a person has willfully failed to pay a lawfully imposed fine, or bail in installments as agreed to under Section 40510.5, within the time authorized by the court or to pay a fine pursuant to subdivision (a) of Section 42003, the magistrate or clerk of the court may give notice of the fact to the department for a violation, except violations not required to be reported pursuant to paragraphs (1), (2), (3), (6), and (7) of subdivision (b) of Section 1803.
-If thereafter the fine or bail is fully paid, an agreement is signed to pay the fine or bail in installments, or community service is performed pursuant to Section 1209.5 of the Penal Code, the magistrate or clerk of the court shall issue and file with the department a certificate showing that the fine or bail has been paid or satisfied pursuant to Section 1209.5 of the Penal Code, or an agreement has been signed, and request that the license hold be lifted.
-The court shall not require the payment of bail before a person may request the court to vacate a civil assessment imposed under Section 1214.1.
-The court shall

-1 issue a certificate to the Department of Motor Vehicles to lift the 2 hold on a driver's license if the person satisfies the order of the 3 court.
+- (b) If, with respect to an offense described in subdivision (e), a person has willfully failed to pay a lawfully imposed fine, or bail in installments as agreed to under Section 40510.5, within the time authorized by the court or to pay a fine pursuant to subdivision (a) of Section 42003, the magistrate or clerk of the court may give notice of the fact to the department for a violation, except violations not required to be reported pursuant to paragraphs (1), (2), (3), (6), and (7) of subdivision (b) of Section 1803.
+If thereafter, (1) the fine or bail is fully paid, (2) an agreement is signed to pay the fine, fee, or bail in installments, or (3) an agreement is signed to perform community service is performed pursuant to Section 1209.5 of the Penal Code, the magistrate or clerk of the court shall issue and file with the department a certificate showing that the fine or bail has been paid or satisfied, or that it has been or will be satisfied by the performance of community service pursuant to Section 1209.5 of the Penal Code, or an agreement has been signed, and request that the license hold be lifted.
+The court shall not require the payment of bail, or the payment of the fine or civil assessment amount, before a person may request the court to vacate a civil assessment imposed under Section 1214.1.
+The court shall issue a certificate to the Department of Motor Vehicles to lift the hold on a driver's license if the person satisfies the order of the court. - (c) If a person charged with a violation of Section 23152 or 23153, or Section 191.5 of the Penal Code, or subdivision (a) of Section 192.5 of that code the Penal Code has violated a lawfully granted continuance of his or her promise to appear in court or is released from custody on his or her own recognizance and fails to appear in court or before the person authorized to receive a deposit of bail, or violated an order to appear in court, the magistrate or clerk of the court shall give notice to the department of the failure to appear.
+If thereafter the case in which the notice was given is adjudicated or the person who has violated the court order appears in court or otherwise satisfies the order of the court, the magistrate or clerk of the court hearing the case shall prepare and forward to the department a certificate to that effect.